neu-se/CONFETTI-artifact/README.md

 We do not exhaustively document their contents, but they can be found in the `software/` directory.
 The scripts to run our experiments apply Knarr's instrumentation to each of those dependencies, producing the `*-inst` directories in the `software` directory.
 We can not imagine the circumstances where it would be necessary to re-instrument those dependencies, but if needed, this can be accomplished with the `scripts/build/instrument-experiments.sh` script.
+**Expected Errors**: The script that instruments class files may output a variety of `FileNotFoundException`s, `NullPointerException`s, and `ClassCastException`s - these can be ignored.

 Other software installed in the VM to support running the experiment scripts are:
 * SSH server: we find it easiest to run VSCode outside of the VM, and use the "connect to remote" feature to connect your local VSCode instance to the artifact